When Does a Seller’s Market Turn into a Buyer’s Market?

 I had a front-row seat to the meltdown in 2007.
 While I knew things were amiss leading up to it, I couldn’t relate what I was feeling to any prior experience I had lived through.
 There was no audible “pop”.

 But there were certainly “tells”.
 Too many to count.
 My business partner would hold up a fax sent by a Lender proclaiming their strength and ability to withstand a downturn.
-72 hours they would file for closure in court.
+72 hours later they would file for closure in court.
 Greed and Ego are two of the biggest tells.

 I recall the stage set vividly, almost like it was imprinting in my brain in slow motion.
 Now I do have something to compare current events with.